prolike/GitLabelWizard/README.md

 This is your secret **FIREBASE_TOKEN** for the project, save the key and dont expose it someplace!

 ## Deployment

+Now you have created a firebase project, installed the project locally and ran the test successfully.

 ```
 $ firebase functions:config:set github.authkey={YOUR_GITHUB_BASIC_AUTHENTICATION_TOKEN} --token={YOUR_FIREBASE_TOKEN_HERE}